venethia/nwa/README.md

 You don't need a webserver.

-To start the app in background: sudo nohup python3 app.py &
+To start the app in background: <code>sudo nohup python3 app.py &</code>

 A file log.txt will be generated.